CryptoKage/HyperstrategiesDocs/core-offerings/vaults-overview.md

 | **Vault3**| TBD (strategies under development)| Future product users | TBD |

 ### Key Features Across All Vaults
-- **On-chain transparency:** All trade execution is visible via Hyperliquid; users can audit performance in real time.
 - **Builder and referral alignment:** Hyperliquid order volume generates protocol-side value shared back via fees or points.
 - **Flexible compounding:** Users choose how and when profits compound or exit.
 - **Structure for scalability:** Additional vaults allow progressive rollout of new strategies.